-Agency investigates video of deer beaten by apparent hunters
+Game commission probes video of apparent beating of deer

 HARRISBURG, Pa.
-(AP) - The Pennsylvania Game Commission says it is investigating a video circulated on social media showing two males apparently beating an injured deer.
+(AP) - The Pennsylvania Game Commission says it is investigating a video circulated on social media showing two males apparently beating and killing an injured deer.

 In a Facebook post Sunday, the commission called the conduct portrayed in the video “reprehensible and potentially a violation of the law.”